NBA boycott: LeBron James, other stars react to players' decision not to take the court for playoff games

 The Milwaukee Bucks have made the decision to boycott Game 5 against the Orlando Magic in solidarity of the racial injustices and police brutality occurring throughout the country.
-According to multiple reports, the Houston Rockets and Oklahoma City Thunder also plan to boycott the game.
+The Houston Rockets and Oklahoma City Thunder also plan to boycott the game and the rest of the NBA games were postponed.

+The WNBA teams scheduled have decided not to partake in any games tonight and delivered a message on the power of the vote and the importance of taking action.
+The Milwaukee Brewers and Cincinnati Reds also decided not to play Wednesday night.

 On Sunday, police shot 29-year-old Jacob Blake, a Black man, in the back multiple times as he was opening the door of a parked car in Kenosha, Wisconsin, with his children in the car.
 Blake survived the shooting, but is in serious condition.